 2. Mental and Physical Pain

 Children and adults suffer from physical pain like bruises, scratches, torn muscles, etc. This stress often contributes to several health complications, including becoming sick and other illnesses related to chronic anxiety and trauma.
+Teenagers' mental health is affected the most as they are more valuable to things happening around them at this age.
 Anxiety and despair will be a part of their lives.
-Teenagers' mental health is affected the most as at this age they are more valuable to things happening around them.

 3. Poor Academic